CleanBuddy/cleanbuddy-api/docs/SETUP.md

 # Setup Guide

-Complete guide to setting up the SaaS Starter API for local development.
+Complete guide to setting up the CleanBuddy API for local development.

 ## Table of Contents